Praful/tcx_file_splitter/README.md

 Before attempting to upload the files to Garmin Connect, check that all the split files are less than 25MB.
 If any is bigger than 25MB, re-run the program and specify a smaller `activities_per_file` value.
 Remember to delete the previously created split files.

+## Sample input and output

+The `data` folder contains a small sample input file with three activities that was exported from Garmin Training Center.
+The `output` folder contains the output of processing the sample file when the `activities_per_file` to `1`.
+Three split files were created.
 ## Disclaimer

 I wrote this program to solve my problem.
 I don't know if it will do what you want it to do.
 Therefore, this program is provided "as-is".
 Use at your own risk!